 Menisci are the two C shaped cartilage rings which serve the purpose of the hinge of the door between shinbone and thighbone.
 Just like a hinge, they keep the knee in its position and also act as a shock absorber for the bones.

 Players in Contact sports like hockey, football are prone to the injury of these menisci due to overuse.
 But other people also get a tear in menisci in doing heavy workouts like squat, kneel of lifting heavy weight.
 The risk increases with the increasing age as our bones and tissue start getting weak as we become old.
-If one gets a tear in his meniscus he might feel stiffness, swelling, and pain in bending knee or he might not able to fully straighten his leg.
+If one gets a tear in his meniscus he might feel stiffness, swelling, and pain in bending knee or he might not be able to fully straighten his leg.

 Arthroscopic knee surgery is a useful surgical procedure and associated pain after arthroscopic knee surgery torn meniscus is alleviated.
 Walking, after Arthroscopic knee surgery, becomes easy but sometimes the pain does not go with the surgery, in fact, severe knee pain after arthroscopy has also been seen in patients due to complications of the procedure.
 Some complications due to this surgery are given below.